The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies: An FRB search in a sample of nearby galaxies

-The burst, hereafter FRB 20220320, was detected on 2022 March 30 UT = 01:14:02.40 (Barycentric time of arrival, $\infty$ MHz), in the direction of M101 and its properties are listed in Table~\ref{tab:fbr_properties}.
+The burst, hereafter FRB 20220320, was detected on 2022 March 30 UT = 01:14:02.40 (Barycentric time of arrival, $\infty$ MHz), in the direction of M101, and its properties are listed in Table~\ref{tab:fbr_properties}.

-We measured a DM~$ = 303 \pm 2$~pc~cm$^{-3}$, which disfavours its local origin.
-The DM contribution along the line of sight of M101 due to the ISM is $\rm DM_{\rm ISM} \simeq 23 - 31$~pc~cm$^{-3}$, according to the NE2001 \citep{CordesLazio02,CordesLazio03} and the YMW16 \citep{YMW16} electron density models, respectively, while the contribution from the Galactic halo is $\sim 50$~pc~cm$^{-3}$ \citep{Agarwal19, Maquart19, Yamasaki, Lemos22}.
-Finally, the intergalactic medium (IGM, considering $z \simeq 0.001$) contributes to approximately $\sim 2$~pc~cm$^{-3}$ \citep{Maquart19}, although this value, for low redshift galaxies, depends on the line of sight \citep{Li19}.
+We measured a DM~$ = 303 \pm 2$~pc~cm$^{-3}$, which disfavours a local origin.
+The DM contribution along the line of sight of M101 due to the interstellar medium (ISM) is $\rm DM_{\rm ISM} \simeq 23 - 31$~pc~cm$^{-3}$, according to the NE2001 \citep{CordesLazio02,CordesLazio03} and the YMW16 \citep{YMW16} electron density models, while the contribution from the Galactic halo is $\sim 50$~pc~cm$^{-3}$ \citep{Agarwal19, Maquart19, Yamasaki, Lemos22}.
+Finally, the intergalactic medium (considering $z \simeq 0.001$) contributes approximately $\sim 2$~pc~cm$^{-3}$ \citep{Maquart19}, although this value, for low redshift galaxies, depends on the line of sight \citep{Li19}.
 These contributions, if coming from M101, would imply a moderately high $\rm DM_{\rm host}$, $\simeq 220$~pc~cm$^{-3}$.
-In our case, the almost face-on inclination of M101 seems to disfavor a large $\rm DM_{\rm host}$ for M101 \citep{Xu2015}.
-Although \citet{James22}, by analysing 16 FRBs from ASKAP observations, found $\langle \rm DM_{\rm host} \rangle \sim 186 \pm 50$ pc cm$^{-3}$, which would be compatible with an origin from M101, other works point towards lower values for the host DM contribution \citep{Niino20, Zhang20}.
-This further supports an unlikely association with M101.
+In our case, the almost face-on inclination of M101 seems to disfavour a large $\rm DM_{\rm host}$ for M101 \citep{Xu2015}.
+Although \citet{James22}, by analysing 16 FRBs from Australian Square Kilometre Array Pathfinder (ASKAP) observations, found $\langle \rm DM_{\rm host} \rangle \sim 186 \pm 50$ pc cm$^{-3}$, which would be compatible with an origin from M101, other works point towards lower values for the host DM contribution \citep{Niino20, Zhang20}.
+This is further evidence that an association with M101 is unlikely.

-If we then consider the burst to be originating farther away, assuming a more conservative value $\rm DM_{\rm host} \simeq 100$~pc~cm$^{-3}$, the burst would be placed at a maximum redshift of $z \sim 0.18$, i.e. at a luminosity distance of $\sim 870$~Mpc.
+If we consider the burst to be originating farther away, assuming a more conservative value $\rm DM_{\rm host} \simeq 100$~pc~cm$^{-3}$, the burst would be placed at a maximum redshift of $z \sim 0.18$, that is to say, at a luminosity distance of $\sim 870$~Mpc.
 For the distance estimation we considered a seven-year Wilkinson Microwave Anisotropy Probe (WMAP7) cosmology \citep{WMAP7} to be consistent with \citet{Maquart19}.
-Given this maximum redshift, its spectral luminosity would be at most $6.3 \times 10^{33}$~erg~s$^{-1}$~Hz$^{-1}$, well within the range of extragalactic FRB spectral luminosities \citep{Bochenek20a, CHIME20b, Luo2020}
+Given this maximum redshift, its spectral luminosity would be at most $6.3 \times 10^{33}$~erg~s$^{-1}$~Hz$^{-1}$, well within the range of extragalactic FRB spectral luminosities \citep{Bochenek20a, CHIME20b, Luo2020}.